 Bipolar I Disorder

-is the classic manic-depressive form of the illness characterized by episodes of mania and depression
+is the classic manic-depressive form of the illness characterised by episodes of mania and depression

 Bipolar II Disorder